usnistgov/ARIAC_docs/docs/pages/startup.rst

 .. note::

-  These instructions are written for bash.
-If you are using a shell other than bash, the source commands will be different.
-For example, the command for zsh is this:
+  These instructions are written for Bash.
+If you are using a shell other than Bash, the source commands will be different.
+For example, the command for Zsh is:

   .. code-block:: bash